 While it seemed he was just sharing his thoughts, I was hearing… “you are the reason your business cannot succeed… your strategies are against God’s mode of operation blah blah blah…”

 And after less than two minutes of advice, it seemed everything had scattered.
-I was completely confused and already doubting if the business will be any successful.
+I was completely confused and already doubted if the business will be successful.

 Now, everything he said was true; businesses need people to succeed but that advice didn’t apply to my model.
 While it is true that having many hands on board will accelerate your growth, it is also true that the fastest means to scale is automation.